oyt9306/ControlDreamer/README.md

 </p>

 ## Installation
 This part is the same as original [MVDream-threestudio](https://github.com/bytedance/MVDream-threestudio).
-Skip it if you already have installed the environment, or we provide our envirionment as environment.yaml file.
+Skip it if you already have installed the environment.

 ### Install ControlDreamer